-- Full-time, local or non-local students attending UGC-funded academic programmes that will lead to CityU undergraduate awards.
+- Full-time, local or non-local students from College of Science attending UGC-funded academic programmes that will lead to CityU undergraduate awards.

 Ms. Janice Lam Tel: 3442-6175 Email: firstname.lastname@example.org

-A block subsidy will be provided and will be released in 2 equal installments in May and October.
+A block subsidy will be provided and will be released in 2 installments in June and October.
+The amount of each installment will be calculated according to your programme dates on a pro rata basis.
 Terms and conditions apply.

 |Asia (Japan, Korea, Singapore)||16,000|

 1. If the host provides any accommodation / airfare / allowance to students, the amount of CityU subsidy will be reduced.

 2. If students fail to report duty or fail to complete the scheme, the first installment will have to be returned to CityU in full and the second installment will not be issued.